North Carolina reports 4,296 new COVID-19 cases, state's highest one-day increase

 "I am very concerned.
 We are seeing warning signs in our trends that we need to heed to keep our family and friends from getting sick and ensuring our hospitals are able to care for those that have serious illness," said NCDHHS Secretary Mandy Cohen.
 "We can do that if each North Carolinian wears a face mask over their mouth and nose anytime they are with people they do not live with; waits six feet apart and avoids crowds; and washes their hands often.
 We have reasons for hope.
 With promising news on vaccines, this pandemic will end.
 Until then, North Carolinians need to do what we've done throughout this pandemic - take care of one another."

-As of Thursday morning, 1,538 people were hospitalized with the virus.
+Thursday also marked a record with the number of people hospitalized with COVID-19 with 1,538.
 198 people were admitted with confirmed cases in the last 24 hours.

 The percentage of positive tests were at 7.9 percent.